rubyonjets/jets/docs/_reference/jets-url.md

 ## Description

-App url if routes are defined
+App url if routes are defined.

 Provides the app url if routes have been configured.

+## Example

     $ jets url

 ## Options